Check Your Room's Condition

 When you move out in May, we encourage you to check out with your RA.
 This process allows residents to explain possible damage in rooms, hallways, and common areas.
 RAs and other University staff will assess spaces for any possible damages beyond normal wear and tear during the closing period.
 Please be aware that you will be billed for any damages you caused to rooms/suites/apartments, and for keys not returned.

 The standard labor rate set by Facilities Management (FM) for housekeeping is $29.00 per hour.
 For facilities staff, the rate is $52.50 per hour.
 The replacement cost of items will vary depending on the item and whether the whole item or a part of the item needs to be replaced.
 Area coordinators will be in contact with residents regarding financial restitution for damages.
 In cases where multiple residents are responsible for a damage, the cost is split amongst a respective community.
 Residents may appeal in writing to the assistant dean for residence life within five (5) business days of receiving notice of a damage charge.
-Intentional or excessive damages may also result in a referral to the University Judiciary Committee (UJC) for standard nine.
+Intentional or excessive damages may also result in a referral to the University Judiciary Committee (UJC) for violation of standard nine.

 Damage charges will be placed onto a student’s SIS account only after the appeal period has passed.
 At closing, these charges are typically billed to your student account around mid-June, and must be paid by the end of the following month.
 An unpaid bill will keep you from receiving transcripts or registering for classes.